korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     * `Location SubClassOf hasCoordinates exactly 1 Coordinates` <br />
         Every Location must have exactly one set of Coordinates.

-2. Coordinates → hasLatitude → xsd <br />
+2. Coordinates → hasLatitude → xsd:float <br />
     * `Coordinates SubClassOf hasLatitude only xsd:float` <br />
         The range of the property hasLatitude must be a float value.
     * `Coordinates SubClassOf hasLatitude some xsd:float` <br />
         Every Coordinates must have at least one Latitude.

-3. Coordinates → hasLongitude → xsd <br />
+3. Coordinates → hasLongitude → xsd:float <br />
     * `Coordinates SubClassOf hasLongitude only xsd:float` <br />
         The range of the property hasLongitude must be a float value.
     * `Coordinates SubClassOf hasLongitude some xsd:float` <br />